iTwin/appui/docs/changehistory/NextVersion.md

 - `useWidget` hook to convey widget state and location.
 - `activateDroppedTab` preview feature to activate a dragged widget tab whenever it is dropped in the receiving container. #601
+- `clearSelection` argument in `HideIsolateEmphasizeActionHandler.processIsolateSelected()` to control whether the selection is cleared. #682

 ## @itwin/core-react